Unearth (film): Plot

 In rural Pennsylvania, two farming families - the Lomacks (father George, daughters, Heather and Kim and grandson Reese, Kim's infant son), and the Dolans (Kathryn, Tom, Aubrey and daughter Christina) - maintain a long-running feud.
 Both families have fallen on desperate times financially, exacerbating the situation.
 George Lomack, a single father operating a failing auto repair business, is approached by representatives of Patriot Exploration, a natural gas fracking company with an interest in acquiring drilling rights on his land.
-Eager to earn money for his two daughters, George accepts the offer.
+Needing to earn money for his two daughters, George accepts the offer.
 This is to the horror of Dolan matriarch Kathryn, and the tension between the two families escalates further.

 Patriot Exploration brings in their equipment and begins operations on the Lomack property, greatly disrupting the lives of the two families.
 Strange events begin soon thereafter; the members of both families gradually suffer the effects of a strange illness, initially compelling them to obsessively scratch their skin.
 As their sanity degrades from the illness, George's infant grandson Reese senses something wrong with the tap water and refuses to drink it, but the others do.
 Other strange events occur, such as the conspicuous absence of wildlife sounds outside the families' homes.